Polynomial dynamics and local analysis of small and grand orbits: Introduction

-If $f$ is an exceptional polynomial, that is, if $f$ is linearly conjugated to a power map $X^d$ or a Tchebycheff polynomial, then Manin-Mumford for the multiplicative group (see section \ref{reduction}) answers most questions one might have about Zariski-closures of subsets of $\mathcal{S}_\alpha^2$.
-If $\alpha$ is pre-periodic for $f$ then $\mathcal{S}_\alpha$ is contained in the set of pre-periodic points of $f$ and in this case the dynamical Bogomolow conjecture for split rational maps proven by Ghioca, Nguyen and Ye \cite[Theorem 1.1]{dynbogomolovcurves} applies.
-Thus the following is our main result. \begin{thm} Let $K $ be a number field and let $\mathcal{C}$ be an irreducible plane curve defined over $K$.
-Let $f \in K[X]$ of degree $d \geq 2$ be a non-exceptional polynomial and $\alpha \in K$ be a point that is not pre-periodic under $f$.
-If
+where $\Delta \subset \mathbb{A}^2$ is the diagonal. \end{thm} If $\mathcal{C}$ is fibral then the statement is trivial and $\mathcal{C}$ is, up to permuting coordinates, of the form $\{\gamma\}\times\mathbb{A}^1$ for $\gamma \in \mathcal{S}_\alpha$.
+If $f$ is an exceptional polynomial then Manin-Mumford for the multiplicative group (see section \ref{reduction}) answers most questions one might have about Zariski-closures of subsets of $\mathcal{S}_\alpha^2$.
+If $\alpha$ is pre-periodic for $f$ then $\mathcal{S}_\alpha$ is contained in the set of pre-periodic points of $f$ and in this case the dynamical Bogomolov conjecture for split rational maps proven by Ghioca, Nguyen and Ye \cite[Theorem 1.1]{dynbogomolovcurves} applies.
+We will combine these theorems in a unified statement in Theorem \ref{thm1}.
+We remark that $\Delta$ is fixed by $(f,f)$ but not all pre-periodic curves in $\mathbb{A}^2$ are pull-backs of the diagonal (see for example \cite{medvedevscanlon}). \\

-contains infinitely many points, then there either exists $n \in \Z_{\geq 0}$ such that $f^{\circ n}(\xi) = f^{\circ n}(\eta)$ for the coordinates $(\xi,\eta)$ of $\mathcal{C}$ or $\xi = \beta$ respectively $\eta = \beta$ for some $\beta \in \mathcal{S}_\alpha$. \end{thm} Another way of putting Theorem \ref{thm} is to say that the only non-trivial algebraic relations that can hold between infinitely many pairs of points in $\mathcal{S}_\alpha$ are the ones that define $\mathcal{S}_\alpha$ in the first place.
-It is straightforward to check that the reverse holds true as well.
-Each curve that appears in the conclusion of Theorem \ref{thm} also contains infinitely many points on $\mathcal{S}_\alpha^2$.
 Moreover an extension of Theorem \ref{thm} to either $f$ being exceptional or $\alpha$ being pre-periodic fails.
 A whimsical explanation being that we have more structure lurking in the background if either of these conditions hold.
 More concretely, if $f = X^d$ and thus exceptional we can take any (co-prime) integers $l,k$ and consider the co-set in $\G_m^2$ defined by

 Then any of these co-sets contain infinitely many points in $\mathcal{S}_\alpha^2$ but if we take $\ell,k$ to be co-prime to $d$ say it does not define a curve as in the conlusion of the Theorem.
 If $f$ is non-exceptional then the only superattracting fixed point of degree $d$ is at infinity.
 Thus if $f$ is non-exceptional and $\alpha$ is pre-periodic, say $f^{\circ \ell}(\alpha) = f^{\circ k}(\alpha)$ with $\ell > k$, then the rational curve given by $(f^{\circ \ell}(X), f^{\circ k}(X))$ provides a counter-example to a possible extension of Theorem \ref{thm}.
-Thus Theorem \ref{thm} is best-possible. \\
+Thus Theorem \ref{thm} is best-possible.\\